Marcokorcak/TCP-IP-Attack/README.md

 The objective of this part of the lab was to launch the attack using a C program, synflood.c.
 Before

-running the program, we had to first restore the queue size to its original value by using the
+running the program, I had to first restore the queue size to its original value by using the

 following command, sysctl -w net.ipv4.tcp\_max\_syn\_backlog=130.
-We also flushed any of the
+I also flushed any of the

 past connections that were established to ensure that the attack would be successful.
 Then, since

 the C program was already created in the volumes directory and had all of the necessary

-information, all we had to do was compile the code using the following command before actually
+information, all I had to do was compile the code using the following command before actually

 executing it, gcc -o synflood synflood.c.
-We used telnet to connect to the victim’s container and
+I used telnet to connect to the victim’s container and

 then launched the attack from the attacker container by running the following command, synflood

 10.9.0.5 23.
-The connection timed out and we were unable to connect to the remote host,
+The connection timed out and I was unable to connect to the remote host,

 indicating that the attack using C was successful.
 When comparing this attack to the python

-program, we did not need to lower the queue size in order to get this attack to work.
-We ran the
+program, I did not need to lower the queue size in order to get this attack to work.
+I ran the

-C file with the original queue size of 130 and we also needed to compile this file in order to make
+C file with the original queue size of 130 and I also needed to compile this file in order to make

 it executable.
-For the python file we did not need to compile it and just used the command
+For the python file I did not need to compile it and just used the command

 “python3 synflood.py” to run the program.
-Additionally, we needed to stop the python program
+Additionally, I needed to stop the python program

 from running by using the command “control c” whereas the C file ended on its own.
 This is

 because Python does not need a compiler while C does.
-The reason why we did not need to
+The reason why I did not need to

 change the queue size for the C file is because C is a lower-level compiled language which means